joeborrello/ellipsis/README.md

 - To see how the autocompletion server runs without using an iOS device, simply start the server with `python minimalRESTAPI.py` and, in a separate terminal window execute `curl -X POST -d *"YOUR SENTENCE FRAGMENT HERE"* http://157.245.196.85:5002/predict`

 ---
+## How to run (from a docker image)

+- The server code (with required dependencies) is available at https://hub.docker.com/r/jborrel00/project-ummm

+---
 ## Dependencies

 - As best as possible, running pip install -r requirements.txt will install all required dependencies on a system